-Based upon the above net exposure as at March 31, 2024 and assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar relative to the United States dollar and Mexican peso could result in a decrease/increase of approximately \$9,400 in the Company's net losses.
+Based upon the above net exposure as at March 31, 2025 and assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar relative to the United States dollar and the Mexican pesos could result in a decrease/increase of approximately \$1,900.

 The Company has not entered into any agreements or purchased any instruments to hedge possible currency risks at this time.